Excidion/reproML/reproML/docs/structure.md

 ### Notebooks are not considered delivered results
 > Notebooks (...) are very effective for exploratory data analysis because they enable rapid iteration and visualization of results.
-> However, these tools can be less effective for reproducing an analysis. - driventdata[^1]
+> However, these tools can be less effective for reproducing an analysis.[^1]

 Treat notebooks as kind of an explratory *playground* or a but nothing more.
 They can be great to test ideas, but, because of their shortcomings in reproducibility, should never considered to be delivered software.